yan-soon/tp/docs/UserGuide.md

 The `search` command allows you to search for any module available in NUS.

 You can search for a module by specifying the module code of the module.
-The essential module details will then be retrieved from NUSMods database directly and displayed in the result display box.
+The essential module details will then be retrieved from NUSMods database directly and displayed in the _Result Display Box_.

 <div markdown="block" class="alert alert-info">